Tired-Fox/bevy_cs_managed/README.md

 ### Notes

 - Opting to bind Runtime methods by writing a delegate signature with `[UnmanagedFunctionPointer(CallingConvention.Cdecl)]` and a matching method with the same signature to allow for `out` c# params
-- C# `Engine` namespace will have an static `Interop` class with a table of unmanaged delegates that point to rust functions that can be called from Managed code.
+- C# `Engine` namespace will have a static `Interop` class with a table of unmanaged delegates that point to rust functions that can be called from Managed code.
 - C# `Engine` namespace will have a static `Interop` class with a pointer to the current `world` to allow for context sensitive `interop` calls to manipulate and query the `world`